Displayr/rhtmlDonut/docs/layout_algorithm.md

 * *max label line angle*: Hide any label where the angle between the radial line and the label line (line from outerRadius to label) is greater than the "max label line angle"
 * *(advanced) lift off angle*: Controls point where initial label placement algorithm begins to place the labels farther away from the outer radius.
 See doc here (TODO link doc)
 * *(advanced) max vertical offset*: At the 90 and 270 degree mark, what is the maximum distance between labels and the donut plot.
 Defaults to use all available space.
+* *(advanced) unordered tiebreak removal strategy*: For unordered data sets, when removing the minumum label during placement, if there are multiple minimum labels, what do we do? setting to 'last' will remove the last minimum label in the set, 'best' will remove the minimum label that is most likely causing a collision.

 ## Label layout Algorithm overview